lmrhody/PraxisSpring17/praxis_syllabus17.md

 - plan and produce a digital humanities project that includes a revised proposal, data management plan, prototype, and scholarly outreach;
 - develop scholarly collaboration skills (ie leadership, consensus building, joint evaluation, resource sharing) by working with a peer cohort to produce group project prototypes;
 - describe individual scholarly contributions to the cohort's collective effort;
-- justify key technical, scholarly, and interpersonal decisions through team-based lab journals, public blogging on our course site, and oral presentations;
+- justify key technical, scholarly, and interpersonal decisions especially as they relate to humanistic values through team-based lab journals, public blogging on our course site, and oral presentations;
 - identify and aquire necessary new skills independently.

 Requirements and Structure